LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP error starts with a 4XX, meaning that there was a client error with the request sent.
+This HTTP status starts with a 4, meaning that something is not quite right with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125475180-2f09f7e2-ab54-4a48-a0ac-622848035584.png)

 If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[match] query doesn't support multiple fields, found [category] and [date]."

-Elasticsearch throws an error because a match query can only query documents from one field.
-In our request, we tried to query multiple fields using one match query.

 Retrieving entertainment news headlines published on "2018-04-12" requires writing two queries.
 One that queries for the value "Entertainment" in the category field and the other that queries documents publisehd on"2018-04-12".

+Elasticsearch throws an error because a match query can only query documents from one field.
+Our request tried to query multiple fields using only one match query.

 In [part 3](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana), we learned how to combine multiple queries into one request by using the bool query.

+With the bool query, you can combine multiple queries into one request and you can further specify boolean clauses to narrow down your search results.

+This query offers four clauses that you can choose from.
+These are must, must_not, should, and filter.
+You can mix and match any of these clauses to get the relevant search results you want.

+In our use case, we have two queries.
+One query that pulls up news headlines from the entertainment category.
+One query that pulls up news headlines written on 2018 of April 12th.

+In order for us to get relevant search results, BOTH of these queries must be true.
-Since both queries must be true for the document to be considered as a hit, we use the must clause and include two match queries within it:
+So in this case we will use the must clause and include two match queries within it:
 ```
 GET news_headlines/_search
 {